+- 1. Building grading scales

-- 3. Portfolios illustrating progress - 4.
-Qualitative/narrative comments
+- 2. Portfolios illustrating progress

+- 3. Qualitative/narrative comments

 The district will formally schedule parent-teacher conferences two times per year.
 Parents and/or teachers may request additional conferences as deemed necessary to monitor the progress of students.